Updated Impact Bound For Glory Card | 411MANIA

 Updated Impact Bound For Glory Card

-Impact has an updated card for Bound For Glory after this week’s episode of Impact Wrestling.
-You can see the updated card below for the show, which takes place on October 24th live on PPV:
+Impact Wrestling has an updated card for Bound For Glory following this week’s episode.
+You can see the full lineup below for the show, which takes place on October 25th and airs live on FITE TV:

 * Impact Knockouts Championship Match: Deonna Purrazzo vs. Kylie Rae

-* Impact Tag Team Championship Match: The Motor City Machine Guns vs. The Good Brothers vs. The North vs. Ace Austin & Madman Fulton.
+* Impact Tag Team Championship Matchs: The Motor City Machine Guns vs. The North vs. The Good Brothers vs. Ace Austin & Madman Fulton

-* Impact X-Division Championship Six-Way Scramble Match: Rohit Raju vs. Willie Mack vs. TJP vs. Trey Miguel vs. Chris Bey vs. Jordynne Grace
+* Impact X Division Championship Match: Rohit Raju vs. TJP vs. Jordynne Grace vs. Chris Bey vs. Trey vs. Willie Mack

 More Trending Stories